saturncloud/flatiron-curriculum/Phase3/dsc-applying-gradient-descent-lab/README.md

 ## Level up - optional

-Try your own gradient descent algorithm on the Boston Housing data set, and compare with the result from scikit learn!
+Try your own gradient descent algorithm on the Boston Housing data set, and compare with the result from scikit-learn.
 Be careful to test on a few continuous variables at first, and see how you perform.
-Scikit learn has built-in "regularization" parameters to make optimization more feasible for many parameters.
+Scikit-learn has built-in "regularization" parameters to make optimization more feasible for many parameters.

 ## Summary